Collinformatics/HackTheBox/SkillsAssessment/Intro to Assembly Language/writeup.md

     0) Syscall: 2
     1) Path: rsp
-       push 'flag.txt' to the stack, then use rsp as the input for this param
+       Push 'flag.txt' to the stack, then use rsp as the input for this param.
     2) Flag: 2
-       setting this to 2 selcets the O_RDONLY flag, this is used for both reading and writing
+       setting this to 2 selcets the O_RDONLY flag, this is used for both reading and writing.

 - Read:

         man -s 2 read

     0) Syscall: 0
-    1) File Descriptor:
+    1) File Descriptor: eax
+       Set this to the output of open() that is stored in rax.
+    2) Buffer: rsp
+       Pointer to the file.
+This is the same as the path used for open().
+    3) Size: 25
+       String length.

 - Write:

         man -s 2 write

-    - Syscall: 1
+    0) Syscall: 1
+    1) 1
+    2) Buffer: rsp
+       Pointer to the file.
+    3) Size: 25
+       String length.